GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 API][doc-apis].
 This npm package is updated automatically when the Chromium source code changes.

-{% Aside %}
+{% Aside  'important'  %}

-💡 **TIP**: Upgrade this npm package frequently to work with the latest Chromium version.
+Upgrade this npm package frequently to work with the latest Chromium version.

 {% endAside %}